carterprince/JustGBA/BENCHMARKS.md

 adb shell dumpsys batterystats --reset && sleep 600 && adb shell dumpsys batterystats > stats.txt
 ```

-This isolated the exact milliamp-hour (mAh) consumption of the active test window, allowing for a highly accurate breakdown of power usage across the app's CPU/GPU threads, the physical screen, and background OS processes.
+This isolated the exact milliamp-hour (mAh) consumption of the active test window, allowing for an accurate breakdown of power usage across the app's CPU/GPU threads, the physical screen, and background OS processes.

 ## Performance Comparison